Mia THomaïdou is a PhD candidate at the Cognitive Psychology unit at the Institute of Psychology of Leiden University.

 My background combines cognitive neuroscience, neuropharmacology, psychopathology, as well as law studies.
 In the past 7 years I studied in London, Oxford, Amsterdam, and Leiden.
 Currently, I am pursuing my PhD, investigating fundamental neural mechanisms of neurocognitive disorders that may be involved in (chronic) pain.
 My PhD research is focused on the influence of factors such as fear and learning on the experience of pain.

-My PhD research is focused on insufficiently explained pain symptoms.
-My projects involve behavioral, neuroimaging, as well as pharmacological studies, which aim to unravel the fundamental mechanisms underlying nocebo effects on pain.
-While I am mainly working with pain and pharmacological inductions in healthy participants, other researchers in our interdisciplinary team will be exploring nocebo effects in patient groups.
-I am delighted to be working with scientists who have been contributing to the knowledge-base of placebo, nocebo, pain, and pharmacological research for years.
-I am equally delighted about designing novel paradigms that will allow for the investigation of the neural correlates of insufficiently explained pain symptoms, by combining long-established psychology paradigms and cutting-edge neuroscience methods.
+My research involves behavioral, neuroimaging, as well as pharmacological studies, which aim to examine fundamental mechanisms underlying nocebo effects on pain.
+In my PhD I am mainly working with healthy participants by creating experimental pain models.
+I am glad to be working with scientists who have been contributing to the knowledge-base of placebo, nocebo, and pain research for years.
+I am also delighted about designing novel paradigms that investigate the neural and cognitive correlates of nocebo and pain, by combining established psychology paradigms and cutting-edge neuroscience methods.